mistupv/cauder/.github/CONTRIBUTING.md

 ### Erlang Styleguide

-This project mostly follows [Inaka's Erlang Coding Guidelines][inaka].
-However, you should try to keep the style of your code similar to that of existing code.
+This project tries to follow [Inaka's Erlang Coding Guidelines][inaka].
+However, you should also try to keep the style of your code similar to that of existing code.

 In the future we may use a linter.